shra012/shra012/README.md

 - 🤔 I’m looking for help with Rust and Golang.
 - 💬 Ask me about Java, JavaScript and Python education resources
 - 📫 How to reach me: [my LinkedIn profile](https://www.linkedin.com/in/shravan-kumar12/)
-- ⚡ Fun fact: I studied mechanical engineering without understanding the usecases of engineering math.
+- ⚡ Fun fact: Just like a million other people I studied mechanical engineering and joined IT, but I really like it :wink:.